andrevidela/Research-report/Thesis/index.md

 ```

-Which will replace every application of a data constructor by one which has a reference to the variable we mutate `ref` as indicated by the `Just ref`.
+Which will replace every application of a data constructor with one which has a reference to the variable we mutate `ref` as indicated by the `Just ref`.

 This refers to another AST change in how the `Term` data type needs to change in order to track which data constructors are allowed to mutate a reference instead of constructing a new value.